POSTED BY November 11, 2019 COMMENTS (13)ON

 So depending on your situation and income type, you need to open these accounts.
 One can have any number of NRE/NRO accounts if required.

-Many NRIs are using saving bank account for transacting in India, which is illegal.
-So, once you become an NRI, you should convert your saving bank account into NRE/NRO account.
+Many NRIs are using a saving bank account for transacting in India, which is illegal.
+So, once you become an NRI, you should convert your savings bank account into NRE/NRO account.

 Demat account is to hold securities (shares) in electronic format.
 Unlike most developed countries where equity holding is kept with the broker, in India, they are kept in a separate account called Demat account.
 The Demat account is a secured online account.

 First time NRI investors need to open a Demat account with a registered broker.
 Various brokers like Zerodha, ICICI, and Axis, IIFL, etc., are available for NRI investors.

 Every broker offers different services and charges different fees and brokerage for the same.
 It is wise to check every detail of the broker before opening a Demat account.
 To open an NRI Demat account, the following documents are needed to be submitted-

 All the photocopies of the KYC document should be attested by any of the entities like Notary Public, any Court, magistrate, judge, Local banker, Indian embassy, Consulate General of the country where NRI is residing.